public-key-cryptography/public-key-editor/README.md

 	can extract the message by inverting e modulo phi(n)/e instead of modulo phi because the message is a perfect square or cube in addition to a quadratic or cubic residue modulo n.

-	The Rabin / factorization cipher and the integer discrete log cipher are not included in the public key class because the factorization and integer discrete log problems are susceptible to quantum and classical computing.
-The Rabin cipher can never be completely broken because factorization will always be harder than multiplication, but the key size would have to be on the order of 10^5 bits because the cipher is broken by quantum and classical computing.

-	If an integer cipher is not based on the integer factorization or discrete log problem, then there is no need to factor the modulus or solve the discrete log problem.
-For example, the integer cipher y = a ^ x, e = y ^ k == a ^ (k x) (mod p) is broken without quantum computing because the cipher is based on log multiplication instead of log extraction.
+	The Rabin / factorization cipher is susceptible to quantum and classical computing because there are sub-exponential, quantum, and polynomial-time algorithms for factoring integers.
+For the cipher to be secure or unbreakable, the key size has to be on the order of 10^5 bits if the running time of the factorization algorithm is on the order of O(n^2) exponentiations, O(n^3) multiplications, or O(n^ 4.58) operations where n is the number of bits.
+The Rabin / factorization cipher is included in the public key class but it is not enabled by default because the key size is large.
+(The integer discrete log cipher y = a ^ x mod n is not included in the public key class because the cipher requires an ex- ponentiation for encryption instead of a multiplication or squaring c = m^2 mod n for factorization.)

-	Elliptic curve ciphers Q = k P where the points are defined by the equation y^2 == x^3 + a x + b (mod p) are not included in the software because the elliptic curve discrete log function has a perio- dicity which makes it susceptible to quantum computing.
-In addition, the complexity of elliptic curves makes the ciphers vulnerable to attack without solving the ecdlp or underlying math problem if the pa- rameters a, b, and p are not chosen correctly, and nobody knows how to choose the parameters of the curves to protect against all unknown attacks.
+	Elliptic curve ciphers Q = k P where the points are defined by the equation y^2 == x^3 + a x + b mod p are not included in the software because the elliptic curve discrete log function has a periodicity which makes it susceptible to quantum computing.
+In addition, the complexity of elliptic curves makes the ciphers vulnerable to attack without solving the ecdlp or underlying math problem if the parame- ters a, b, and p are not chosen correctly, and nobody knows how to choose the parameters of the curves to protect against all unknown attacks.
 Many people are suspicious or distrustful of elliptic curve ciphers because the equations are complicated and they have a large attack surface.

 	In 2021 we wrote that elliptic curve ciphers that are based on isogenies are quantum resistant but are almost certainly broken since they are being approved for standardization and cryptanalysts have had